Revisiting metric perturbations in tensor-vector-scalar theory: Cosmological background

-From Eq. \eqref{eq:29}, it is evident that the deviation of the Hubble expansion from the ordinary EdS case is entirely characterized by the parameter $\mu_{0}$.
-For several reasons \cite{teves}, $\mu_{0}$ should take a rather large value on the order of $100-1000$, and thus this deviation will be very small.
-Assuming different choices of $\mu_{0}$, Fig. \ref{fig2} shows the relative difference between the models as a function of the scale factor $a$, indicating that the change of the expansion is only at the percent level.
+The deviation of the Hubble expansion from the ordinary EdS case is entirely characterized by the parameter $\mu_{0}$.
+For several reasons, $\mu_{0}$ should take a rather large value on the order of $100-1000$ \cite{teves}.
+Thus this deviation will be small, typically at the percent level in the range of practical interest.